jcbfshr/obsidian-things/README.md

 - Things 3 like Quick Switcher
 - Things 3 like Menus
 - Things 3 like Tags
-- Things 3 like mobile toolbar (kudos to [Alex the Creator of Cupertino theme](https://github.com/aaaaalexis) for some of the code I borrowed)
+- Things 3 like Mobile Toolbar (kudos to [Alex the Creator of Cupertino theme](https://github.com/aaaaalexis) for some of the code I borrowed)
 - Fancy highlighter
 - Black background for Dark theme on Mobiles
 - No-wrap Dataview